 HISTORY OF EASTER

-When Christianity reached these people, it incorporated many of their “heathen” (of the heath) rites into the great Christian feast day, according to the Venerable Bede, a monk who wrote the first history of Christianity in England.
-Easter month, corresponding to our April, was dedicated to Eostre, or Ostara, goddess of the spring.
-This was in common with the time of spring and the triumph of life over death.
+The first is that when Christianity reached the Teutonic peoples, it incorporated many of their heathen (“of the heath”) rites into the great Christian feast day, according to the Venerable Bede.
+He was a monk who wrote the first history of Christianity in England.
+Easter month corresponds to April.
+Bede suggested that it had been dedicated to Eostre, or Ostara, the Teutonic goddess of the Spring and fertility.

-The Easter hare, or bunny, comes from antiquity as well.
+The Easter hare, or “bunny,” also comes from antiquity.
 The hare is associated with the moon in the legends of ancient Egypt.
 It belongs to the night when it comes out to feed.
-It is born with its eyes opened and, like the moon, is “the open-eyed watcher of the skies.”
-The hare became associated with the idea of periodicity, both lunar and human, and so became a symbol of fertility and the renewal of life.
-As such, the hare became linked with the Easter, or paschal eggs.
+It is born with its eyes opened, unlike the rabbit.
+Like the moon, it is “the open-eyed watcher of the skies.”
+The hare became associated with the idea of periodicity, both lunar and human.
+Thus it became a symbol of fertility and the renewal of life.
+The hare became linked with the Easter, or paschal eggs.

-Although Easter — the celebration of the resurrection of Jesus — was celebrated very early in the church, its date was not agreed upon Empire-wide until A.D.
-325 when the Roman Emperor Constantine convened the Council of Nicaea.
-There it was decided that it should be observed on
+Although Easter was celebrated very early in the church, its recurring date was not agreed upon Empire-wide until A.D.
+325, when the Roman Emperor Constantine convened the ecumenical Council of Nicaea that included several hundred church leaders from throughout the Roman Empire.

 the first Sunday after the full moon following the vernal equinox.

 It was to be fixed each year at Alexandria, Egypt, then the center of astronomical science.
 The date is an approximation and may differ from year to year.

 This means that its date may vary as much as 35 days!